DungeonRealms/OriginalDR/README.md

 This means you may not use this code for commercial purposes, included but not limited to for-profit practice servers.

 © DungeonRealms 2017 All rights reserved

+NOTE: If you have any other versions of the code that are on on this repository, please send them to a DungeonRealms developer.